itsjesushx/TownOfSushi/README.md

 The Snitch is a Crewmate that can get arrows pointing towards the Impostors & Neutral Killers, once all their tasks are finished.\
 The names of the Impostors will also show up as red on their screen, While the Neutral Killers' name will be gray.\
-However, when they only have a single task left, the Impostors get an arrow pointing towards the Snitch.
+However, when they only have a single task left, the Impostors & Neutral Killers get an arrow pointing towards the Snitch.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|